Following the Herd Won’t Save You. 60-40 Stocks Not Enough

 Understanding Asset Classes

-Hundreds of sectors or industries trade their assets on the stock market.
-If you look at the S&P 500 index, there are several sectors that are available such as industrials, health care, technology, real estate, and many more.
-Those sectors can differ based on several aspects.
-Those aspects are:
+Hundreds of sectors and industries are represented on the stock market.
+If you look at the S&P 500 index, for example, you’ll find several sectors such as industrials, healthcare, technology, real estate, and more.
+These sectors differ based on several key aspects:

 Capitalization